-- a financial planner can continue to be a financial planner: see Entello v Firooztash QDC 50)
+- a financial planner can continue to be a financial planner: see Entello v Firooztash QDC 50

 - an electrician can continue to be an electrician

-Stop an ex-Employee stealing your clients
+Stop an ex-Employee stealing your clients using an Employment Contract

-You can't stop the ex-Employee working in his field of expertise.
+You cannot stop the ex-Employee from working in his field of expertise.
 But stealing your clients, suppliers and confidential systems is a different story.
 In our Employment Contract, you can stop your ex-Employee from stealing your goodwill.
 This is the same as stopping them from stealing your office furniture or tools.